 - To Reheat.
 Gently rewarm leftovers on a baking sheet in the oven at 350 degrees F or in the microwave.

 - To Freeze.
+You can freeze cedar plank salmon.
 Freeze salmon in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Recommended Tools to Make this Recipe